Day 1 – Welcome to Darwin, Australia

 Day 8 – Darwin Hotel to Domestic Airport

-Your driver will meet you in the lobby of the hotel for your transfer to the airport.
+A driver will meet you in the lobby for your transfer to the domestic airport.
+Starting Accommodation:

 Hilton Darwin Hotel (B)